• Skip to primary navigation

 Oh, and if you’re thinking of signing up for premier banking, look out for referral and reward programs with said bank.
 If they have one, drop me an email or comment and I can hook you up with readers who are already clients and you can both enjoy the rewards.

 Lastly, a big thank you to everyone who messaged me and shared your experiences.
-If you have experience with other banks not mentioned here, do drop me an email!
+If you have experience with other banks not mentioned here, help us build this list further by dropping a comment!

 Share this: